2005:

 1920:

-actors of all time, is born Solomon Hersh Frees in Chicago, Illinois.
+voice actors of all time, is born Solomon Hersh Frees in

-His large body of Disney work includes Goofy's Freeway Troubles, The Absent-Minded
+Chicago, Illinois.
+His large body of Disney work includes Goofy's

-voices both John and George in the 1960s cartoon series based on The Beatles and the
+also voiced both John and George for the 1960s cartoon series based on

 JUNE 22